-- “amie” has an “e”, so the speaker is talking about a woman.
-The word “ma” is used for feminine noun, so all seems to be correct here.
-However, it doesn’t sound very good to a French ear, so they use “mon” instead.
+"amie" has an "e", so the speaker is talking about a woman.
+The word "ma" is used for feminine noun, so all seems to be correct here.
+However, it doesn't sound very good to a French ear, so we use "mon" instead.

-In English, most of adjectives are placed before the noun (with very few exceptions), but in French is not this simple; and can cause confusion for English speaking learners.
-Let’s take a look at this problem:
+In English, most adjectives are placed before the noun (with a very few exceptions), but in French it is not this simple and it can cause confusion for English speaking learners.
+Let's take a look at this problem:

 Les chaussures noires the black shoes

-- Tips: In general, French adjectives are placed after the noun.
-But there are exceptions, so when you read a French text and find an adjective that preceeds the noun it modifies, try to memorize it and understand its meaning.
+In general, French adjectives are placed after the noun.
+But there are exceptions, so when you read a French text and find an adjective that precedes the noun it modifies, try to memorize it and understand its meaning.
 Reading French texts with as much attention as possible is the best way to improve your French and therefore avoid this type of mistake